 It is true that one of China’s many long-term tools in fighting a protracted trade war with the United Sates is the fact that China owns $1.18 trillion worth of US public debt – more than any other single foreign power.
 China retains a medium-term strategy of gradually selling of US debt while more importantly in the longer term, China will de-facto de-peg the Yuan from the US Dollar, thus allowing the Chinese currency to float on the open market.
 As a result of this, in the very long term, the Yuan’s value will likely skyrocket thus improving Chinese purchasing power, but with the added detriment of making Chinese exports more expensive in Dollar-for-Dollar terms.
 However, even this later apparent disadvantage is something that can be easily managed.

-In the 1980s as the value of the Japanese Yen continued to rise against all other major currencies, Japan resorted to a trade strategy of selling goods at a Dollar-for-Dollar loss, while making up individual losses on a strategy which prioritised high volume sales over the value of individual transactions.
+After the 1985 Plaza Accords, the value of the Japanese Yen continued to rise against the US Dollar, Japan resorted to a trade strategy of selling goods at a Dollar-for-Dollar loss, while making up individual losses on a strategy which prioritised high volume sales over the value of individual transactions.
 Even when the Yuan floats, there is little danger of the Japan scenario, which nevertheless resulted in Japan’s economy remaining strong however stagnant.
 Unlike Japan which continues to maintain strict controls on both the inflow of goods and capital into the country, China is opening up its domestic markets as China seeks to become the next United States rather than the next Japan in terms of geo-economic dominance.

 Crucially however, the Chinese market socialist system retains restrictions on unregulated capital outflow and domestic business strategies which will prevent the duel phenomena of a domestic money drain as well as that of limited resources for re-investing in domestic infrastructure, social programmes and industrial/technological innovation.
 Thus, as sure as China seeks to avoid the pitfalls of Japans strong but stale and closed marketplace, China also has a mechanism to avoid the pitfalls of a more open market.
 Because of this, China has found the perfect balance between the two strongest economies of the late 20th century in order to fashion a new moderately prosperous society fit for the 21st century.